-Integrate your application with the Cloud Agent admin API
+# Integrate the Cloud Agent Admin API

 The Sudo Platform Cloud Agent admin API is a pure GraphQL API.
 [Click here](/guides/decentralized-identity/cloud-agent/cloud-agent-admin-api/api-schema.md) to view the full schema.